swyxio/base-fcc/README.md

 # Base + FCC
 A starting point for building FreeCodeCamp projects with Meteor.
+Because Meteor is awesome and is a perfect fit for FCC-size projects.
 Forked from [gstephen's MeteorChef/Base Restricted Access Branch at v4.10.0](https://github.com/rgstephens/base/tree/extendDoc)

 <table>
   <tbody>